rajatsurana/eShopBackend/README.md

-# eSubziBackend
+# eShopBackend
-Backend for CSP301
+Backend for E-SHOP

 - mongod
 - npm start || npm test depending on use case